Computations by fly-automata beyond monadic second-order logic: Appendix

 \emph{Monadic second-order formulas}

 The basic syntax of monadic second-order formulas (MS formulas in short) uses set variables $X_{1},...,X_{n},...$\ but no first-order variables.
-Formulas are written without universal quantifications and they can use set terms (cf.\ Section 2.3).
-These constraints yield no loss of generality (see, e.g., Chapter 5 of [CouEng]).
-To express properties of terms, we use the atomic formulas
+Formulas are written without universal quantifications and they can use set terms (cf.\ Section 1.3).
+These constraints yield no loss of generality (see, e.g., Chapter 5 of \cite{CouEng}).